mbot-project/mbot_lcm_base/mbot_sys_cli/README.md

 - mbot-lcm-msg: Functions like `ros msg`, used to inspect the data structure of MBot LCM messages.

 ## Installation
+> If you have run the install.sh under the mbot_lcm_base folder, then you don't need to run this.
 ```bash
 chmod +x install.sh
 ./install.sh